+Transient Fire Critical Area Adjustment Factor

+Transient combustibles can be postulated at any location in a fire area where temporary or permanent storage of transient fuel material is considered plausible.
+The corresponding floor space is referred to as the “plausible” floor area.
+The “critical” floor area for a specified transient fire scenario (i.e., a transient fire scenario with a specified target set) is a subset of the plausible floor area and is equal to the total floor area where ignition or damage is possible.
+The ratio of the critical to the plausible area is used to adjust (reduce) the transient FIF for the entire fire area to the FIF for the specified transient fire scenario.

+Hot Work Fire Critical Area Adjustment Factor

+A critical area AF can be postulated for hot work fires similar to that used for transient fires.
+The “plausible” floor area for a specific hot work fire scenario is the floor area where hot work, such as welding or cutting, is considered plausible.
+The “critical” floor area for a specified hot work fire scenario is the floor area where sparks from the hot work could ignite a fire in transient combustibles, exposed cables, insulation, or other combustibles.
+The ratio of the critical area to the plausible area is used to adjust (reduce) the hot work FIF for the entire fire area to the FIF for the specified hot work fire scenario.

+05.02.04.05 Step 2.4.5: Screening Check

 Recall that at this stage of the analysis, fire frequencies are available to characterize each unscreened fire ignition source scenario.
 If at this point Steps 2.5-2.7 have not been performed yet, the present screening check consists of updating the CDF calculated in Step 2.1.8 with the refined area-wide FIF (sum of FIFs for all unscreened ignition sources).
 If any of Steps 2.5-2.7 have been completed, the present screening check can be based on the updated CDF calculated according to Equation 2, instead of Equation 1.

 05.02.05 Step 2.5: Final Conditional Core Damage Probability Estimates Determination

 The purpose of Step 2.5 is to define the target set that will be damaged in the postulated FDS1, FDS2, and FDS3 scenarios initiated by the unscreened ignition sources as determined in Step 2.3 of the Fire Protection SDP.
-Guidance for the identification of targets and their damage and ignition criteria is provided in Attachment 6 to Appendix F. Once the damaged targets sets have been defined, the SRA can use the SPAR models to determine the corresponding CCDP for each fire scenario.
+Guidance for the identification of targets and their damage and ignition criteria is provided in Attachment 6 to Appendix F. Once the damaged targets sets have been defined, the senior reactor analyst (SRA) can use the SPAR models to determine the corresponding CCDP for each fire scenario.
 At the discretion of the SRA, the CCDP obtained at this stage may account for effects due to human error and/or spurious operation.
 Typically, these effects are not considered in the Fire Protection SDP until Phase 3.
 Fire human reliability analysis guidelines are provided in NUREG-1921 (Reference 16).
 Spurious operation occurrence and duration exceedance probabilities are reported in NUREG/CR-7150, Vol. 2 (Reference 17).

 05.02.05.01 Step 2.5.1: Determine Damaged Target Set and CCDP for FDS1 Scenarios